 This should do what it says on the tin and add a grit, and grin factor, to your sound!
 Think ‘I can’t get no satisfaction’ a fuzz pedal, or classic Led Zeppelin – overdrive.
 A fantastic array of different types of pedal are available giving you a massive choice of sounds – you could spend years and thousands of pounds, finding the right sound for you.
-Classic pedals include the Ibanez Tube Screamer and EHX Big Muff and Klon Centaur – most pedal companies make a ‘copy’ of a classic and some, copies of copies!
+Classic pedals include the Ibanez Tube Screamer, EHX Big Muff and Klon Centaur – most pedal companies make a ‘copy’ of a classic and some, copies of copies!

 A delay-based effect that originated with tape recorders (listen to some of the 70’s rock records to hear it) where the sound produced is mixed with the normal sound.